keystonejs-contrib/k6-contrib/examples/blog-view/README.md

 ## Running the Project.

-To run this project, open your terminal and run `bolt` within the Keystone project root to install all required packages, then run `bolt start blog` to begin running Keystone.
+To run this project, open your terminal and run `yarn` within the Keystone Contrib project root to install all required packages, then run `yarn dev` or `yarn start` to begin running Keystone.

 The Keystone Admin UI is reachable from `localhost:3000/admin`.
 To log in, use the following credentials:

 Username: `admin@keystonejs.com`
 Password: `password`

-To see an example Next.js app using Keystone's GraphQl APIs, head to `localhost:3000`.
+To see an example view app using Keystone's GraphQl APIs, head to `localhost:3000`.

 You can change the port that this demo runs on by setting the `PORT` environment variable.